TheoForay/testXSharpIntership/README2.md

-2e nouvelle ligne
-Del 2 and added 1
+Del 2 and 1 added